leomeyer/OpenHAT/src/openhatd/docs/ports.md

 ## Value Resolvers

-Some ports expect a numeric value as a parameter.
-You can either specify this value in the configuration, in which case it remains fixed as long as openhatd is running, or use a so-called **value resolver** to tell openhatd to use the current runtime value of another port as the parameter value.
+Most port parameters expect numeric values as their settings.
+You can either specify these values directly in the configuration, in which case they remain fixed as long as openhatd is running, or use a so-called **value resolver** to tell openhatd to use the current runtime value of another ports as the parameter value.
 This allows for more complex interactions between ports.
 It is up to a port's implementation whether a value resolver can be used for a certain parameter or not.

 For example, a Fader port used for dimming lights might choose to take the current value of a dimmer port as a starting point for gradually fading out to zero.
 Providing a fixed value might have the unwanted effect of starting out at a higher value which would make the light brighter before fading out.
 To avoid this the value can be provided to the Fader port not only as a numeric value but as a port reference (a value resolver), too.

 A value resolver specification has the following syntax:

 - either a numeric value,
-- or an expression of type `<PortID>[(scale_factor)][/(error_value)]`
+- or an expression of type `<PortID>[(scale_factor)][/(error_value)]` with the parts in brackets being optional.

 Examples:

 *   `10`               - fixed value 10
 *   `MyPort1`          - value of MyPort1
-*   `MyPort1(100)`     - value of MyPort1, multiplied by 100
+*   `MyPort1(0.1)`     - value of MyPort1, multiplied by 0.1
 *   `MyPort1/0`        - value of MyPort1, 0 in case of an error
 *   `MyPort1(100)/0`   - value of MyPort1, multiplied by 100, 0 in case of an error